-This covariance matrix can describe correlated noise which is perfectly anti-correlated between two pixels, meaning this correlated noise will sum to zero if the pixels are summed within an aperture extraction\footnote{Note that while this matrix is only positive semi-definite and not invertible, once white noise is included in the overall kernel then the full covariance matrix $\mathbf{K}$ will be invertible.}.
+This covariance matrix can describe correlated noise which is perfectly anti-correlated between two pixels, meaning that the sum of this correlated noise will be zero if the pixels are summed within an aperture extraction\footnote{Note: while this matrix is only positive semi-definite and not invertible, once white noise is included in the overall kernel then the full covariance matrix $\mathbf{K}$ will be invertible.}.

-Each pixel will actually be surrounded by eight neighbours, four pixels which share an edge and four pixels which share a corner.
+Each pixel actually ends up surrounded by eight neighbours, four pixels which share an edge and four pixels which share a corner.
 For simplicity, we might assume that flux movement occurs with equal amplitude in all directions including between adjacent and diagonal pixels.
 We can describe this by summing the covariance terms corresponding to flux movement between each neighbouring pair of pixels together.
 Given these assumptions, we can describe the pixel kernel function of flux-conserved systematics for all pixels using:

 where we define $h_\mathrm{FCS}$ as the amplitude of flux-conserving systematics, $f_{(i, j)}$ is the average flux on pixel $(i, j)$, $f_\mathrm{neigh; (i, j)}$ is defined as the sum of the fluxes of all neighbouring pixels to pixel $(i, j)$, and we define $n_{(i, j), (i', j')}$ analogously to the Kronecker delta but for neighbouring pixels: